Slippery Rock, Pennsylvania: Sports

 The university has many sports events and venues located in the borough.
 The Rock football team plays their games at Bob DiSpirito Field at N. Kerr Thompson Stadium, while the baseball team has their games at Jack Critchfield Park.

+Education

+The school district is the Slippery Rock Area School District.

+A portion of Slippery Rock University is within the borough limits.

 Transport

 Since the 1960s, Slippery Rock has been served by the Interstate Highway system as Interstate 79 (north-south) and Interstate 80 (east-west) cross 12 mi to the north.
 The closest access to I-79 is 4 mi to the west on Pennsylvania Route 108.
 PA 258 (North Main Street) leads northwest 7.7 mi to I-79.

 Public transport is provided to students of Slippery Rock University through the Student Government Association's "Happy Bus" service.

 No airports are located within the borough itself, with general aviation's closest links to the city being at Grove City Airport.
 Pittsburgh International Airport is the closest airport with commercial service.